rajesh-nitc/test-backend/README.md

 # genai-function-calling-api

-This API supports function calling with Gemini LLM models.
+This API supports function calling with Gemini LLM models on Vertex AI.
 User history from the same day is fed to the model to maintain multi-turn context.

 ## Features